fatima-syed/PowerBI-AdventureWorks-Project/README.md

 # PowerBI-AdventureWorks-Project

 ## Overview
 This project consists of an intuitive report created in Power BI that analyzes multifarious metrics for a company named AdventureWorks.
-The report is divided into multiple pages, including an executive dashboard, customer details, product details, map visualization, and custom category tooltip.
+The report is divided into multiple pages, including an executive dashboard, customer details, product details, map visualization, key influencers, and custom category tooltip.

 ## Folder Structure
 The project is organized into the following folders: